Connect with others who understand.

 Written by Megan Cawley

-For people living with rheumatoid arthritis (RA), joint pain can be a common aspect of day-to-day life.
-Pain in the shoulder, upper arm, and collarbone can limit a person’s range of motion and affect their ability to perform daily activities.
+For people living with rheumatoid arthritis (RA), joint pain is often a part of daily life.
+When RA affects the shoulder, upper arm, or collarbone (clavicle), it can limit your range of motion and make daily activities more difficult.

-Several myRAteam members have shared their experiences with collarbone pain.
+Several members of myRAteam have shared their experiences with collarbone pain.
 “I have pain below my collarbone,” wrote one member.
 “If I raise my arms or stretch them, it hurts.”

 Another member shared, “My collarbone was sore yesterday and this morning.
 I have swelling in that area.”

-In this article, we will explore collarbone pain in RA, including what causes it and how it can be managed.
+In this article, we’ll explore what causes collarbone pain in RA and how it can be managed.

 What Causes Collarbone Pain in RA?

 Rheumatoid arthritis is an autoimmune disease.
-It is triggered when the immune system attacks healthy tissues in the body.
-The resulting inflammation causes pain and swelling, particularly in the joints.
+It happens when the immune system attacks healthy tissues in the body.
+This triggers inflammation, which causes pain and swelling, particularly in the joints.

-More than half of all people with rheumatoid arthritis experience shoulder pain because of their condition.
-RA may affect either of the two joints in the shoulder: the acromioclavicular joint and the glenohumeral joint.
+More than half of all people with rheumatoid arthritis have shoulder problems.
+RA can affect either either of the two main joints in the shoulder: the acromioclavicular joint or the glenohumeral joint.

-The acromioclavicular, or AC joint, is found where the clavicle (collarbone) meets the tip of the shoulder blade.
-The glenohumeral joint is located where the head of the humerus (upper arm bone) fits into the shoulder blade.
-RA is equally common in both joints, causing pain in the shoulders and/or the collarbone.
+The acromioclavicular, or AC joint, is where the collarbone (clavicle) meets the tip of the shoulder blade.
+The glenohumeral joint is where the top of the humerus (upper arm bone) fits into the shoulder blade.
+When RA affects one or both of these joints, it can cause pain in the shoulders or the collarbone.

-This image shows the bones and joints in the shoulder.
-RA can affect the glenohumeral or acromioclavicular joints, which may result in pain in the shoulder and/or the collarbone.
+This image shows the bones and joints of the shoulder.
+RA can affect the glenohumeral or acromioclavicular joints, which may cause pain in the shoulder or collarbone.
 (Adobe Stock)

 Other Possible Causes of Collarbone Pain

-• Strain or injury — This may include a broken collarbone, a clavicle fracture, or other bone or ligament injuries.
+• Strain or injury — This may include a broken collarbone (a fracture) or other bone or ligament injuries.

-• Osteoarthritis — This is the most common form of arthritis.
-It occurs when regular wear and tear erodes the cartilage cushioning the bones.
-Osteoarthritis may also lead to bone spurs.
+• Osteoarthritis — The most common form of arthritis, osteoarthritis happens when regular wear and tear affects the cartilage that cushions the bones.
+Osteoarthritis may also lead to bone spurs, which can cause pain.

-• Bursitis — This refers to inflammation of the sacs that cushion the joints (bursae).
+• Bursitis — This is inflammation of the sacs that cushion the joints (bursae).

-• Thoracic outlet syndrome — This occurs when the nerves or blood vessels between the collarbone and first rib are compressed.
+• Thoracic outlet syndrome — This happens when the nerves or blood vessels between the collarbone and first rib are compressed.

 • Infection of the AC joint

-Members of myRAteam have described pain in the collarbone in several different ways.
-It might feel like the usual RA joint pain you experience in other parts of the body, or it might present with different sensations like burning or throbbing.
+Members of myRAteam have described collarbone pain in different ways.
+For some, it feels like the usual RA joint pain they experience in other parts of the body.
+For others, it brings different sensations like burning or throbbing.
 “I’ve got a throbbing pain under my armpit and across my collarbones,” said a myRAteam member.

-One member noted a popping sensation in their shoulder joint, saying, “Has anyone had pain in their collarbone close to your neck?
-My day started out with this pain and the joint pops when I move.”
+Another member shared, “Has anyone had pain in their collarbone close to your neck?
+My day started with this pain, and the shoulder joint pops when I move.”

-Pain in the collarbone might also affect your ability to do usual activities that require lifting or moving the arms.
+Collarbone pain can also affect your ability to do everyday tasks that require lifting or moving your arms.
 “I have been having neck and collarbone pain!
 It’s so bad that it hurts to hug my grandson,” said one member.
-Another member commented, “I’m having difficulty lifting my arm or reaching.”
+Another member shared, “I’m having difficulty lifting my arm or reaching.”

-Talk to your rheumatologist or health care provider if you are experiencing collarbone pain.
-They can do a physical exam, help determine the cause of your pain, and work with you to find the best way of treating and managing it.
+If you have collarbone pain, talk to your rheumatologist or a healthcare provider.
+They can do a physical exam, determine what’s causing your pain, and help you find the best way to treat and manage it.

-If you have already been diagnosed with RA, your doctor may request X-ray, MRI, or CT scans of the shoulder joints and collarbone area.
-These tests can help determine whether your collarbone pain is caused by RA or if there are other potential causes of your pain or discomfort, such as an injury.
+If you’ve already been diagnosed with RA, your doctor might order an X-ray, MRI, or ultrasound of your shoulder and collarbone.
+These tests can help confirm whether RA inflammation is causing your collarbone pain or if there’s another issue, like an injury.

 Medications

-There are several treatment options for collarbone pain caused by RA joint inflammation.
-Your doctor may prescribe disease-modifying antirheumatic drugs (DMARDs) in order to slow the progression of your RA and prevent joint deformity.
-This can help prevent existing pain from getting worse due to increased inflammation or joint erosion.
+There are several treatment options for collarbone pain caused by joint inflammation from RA.
+If RA is to blame, your doctor may prescribe disease-modifying antirheumatic drugs (DMARDs).
+These medications help slow the progression of RA and prevent joint damage.
+This can help your pain from getting worse.
+Your healthcare provider may also prescribe you a corticosteroid medication for short-term relief from swelling and pain.

-Over-the-counter nonsteroidal anti-inflammatory drugs (NSAIDs), including acetaminophen (Tylenol), naproxen sodium (Aleve), and ibuprofen, can temporarily relieve joint pain.
-So can certain gels, patches, or topical creams containing pain-relieving ingredients like capsaicin or lidocaine.
+Over-the-counter pain relief medications like acetaminophen and nonsteroidal anti-inflammatory drugs (NSAIDs) like naproxen sodium and ibuprofen can temporarily relieve joint pain.
+You can also try certain gels, patches, or topical creams that contain pain-relieving ingredients like capsaicin.

-For persistent pain, a doctor might suggest injecting corticosteroids or an anesthetic into an inflamed section of the nerve.
-These shots may provide near-immediate relief that can last for weeks or months.
+For persistent and debilitating pain, a doctor might suggest injecting steroids or an anesthetic into an inflamed section of the joint.
+These shots can provide near-immediate relief that can last weeks or months.

 Physical Activity

-It may seem counterintuitive to exercise when you’re in pain.
-As one myRAteam user put it, “I hear a lot about exercising, but how do you exercise with pain and stiffness all over your body?”
+It may feel counterintuitive to exercise when you’re dealing with pain.
+As one myRAteam user said, “I hear a lot about exercising, but how do you exercise with pain and stiffness all over your body?”

 Heat and Cold Therapy

-Many myRAteam members use hot or cold therapy for pain relief, and this method might help with collarbone or shoulder pain.
-“Ice packs do help with my excruciating, ongoing pain,” wrote one member.
-Another said that they only take Tylenol and use ice packs when the pain is too much for them to handle.
+Many myRAteam members use hot or cold therapy for pain relief.
+This method might help with collarbone or shoulder pain too.
+“Ice packs do help with my excruciating, ongoing pain,” said one member.
+Another said that they only take Tylenol and use ice packs when the pain is too much to handle.

-Some prefer one method over the other.
-One member said, “I don’t use heat on my joints as it makes them worse,” while another wrote, “Honestly, ice packs seem to help me more than heating pads.”
+Some people find that one method works better than the other.
+One member said, “I don’t use heat on my joints, as it makes them worse.”
+Another wrote, “Honestly, ice packs seem to help me more than heating pads.”

 Occupational and Physical Therapy

-For collarbone pain, you may want to try occupational or physical therapy.
-Occupational therapy teaches you how to perform daily activities without straining your joints.
-Physical therapy helps you strengthen your muscles and extend your range of motion.
-Physical therapy, exercise, and increased movement in general can help reduce pain and delay the onset of disability in people with RA.
+For collarbone pain, occupational or physical therapy may be helpful.
+Occupational therapy focuses on teaching you how to perform daily activities in a way that feels good for you.
+Physical therapy helps strengthen your muscles and extend your range of motion.
+Together, physical therapy, exercise, and increased movement can help reduce pain and may delay the onset of disability in people living with RA.

 Find Your Team